zooniverse/Data-digging/example_scripts/README.md

  - `basic_project_stats.py` - this is a command-line only version of `basic_classification_processing.py` and is no longer updated.

+- `check_for_duplicate_marks.py` - checks the Classifications export for a workflow with point-type drawing tasks to see if there are duplicate annotations.
+Created in response to [PFE issue 5527](https://github.com/zooniverse/Panoptes-Front-End/issues/5527) where annotations on touchscreen devices would be incorrectly created twice.

  - `get_workflow_info.py` - extracts information about a given workflow from a json and returns it as a list.
 Details:
     - meant to be imported: `from get_workflow_info import get_workflow_info`
     - takes dataframes containing the raw contents of workflow and workflow-contents exports requested from the project builder